mahmoudzaouali/u-mixformer/README.md

-The document illustrate how to create conda environment for our project, and make the result reproduce to you.
+The document illustrate how to create conda environment for our project, and reproduce the results.

 ## System overview